serenity-bdd/serenity-junit-starter/README.md

 # Serenity JUnit Starter project

-This is the simplest possible build script setup for Serenity BDD using Java.
+This is the simplest possible build script setup for Serenity BDD using Java and JUnit.

 This is a very minimal sample project using JUnit and Serenity BDD in Java.
 You can use this project as a quick starting point for your own projects.